cjgeyer/foo/README.md

 elements of a vector).
 The point is just to show computation moving from R to C and back.

-It also illustrates using the R uniform and nonuniform random number generators inside C or FORTRAN called from R.
+This package also illustrates using the R uniform and nonuniform random number generators inside C or FORTRAN called from R.
 Again all three interfaces are illustrated